idremi7/kotu-rpg-toolkit/README.md

-# V.E.R.S.A.: RPG Toolkit
+# VERSA: RPG Toolkit

-V.E.R.S.A.
-(Versatile Encyclopedic RPG System Assistant) is a web-based application designed to empower both Game Masters (GMs) and players in the world of tabletop role-playing games (TTRPGs).
+VERSA (Versatile Encyclopedic RPG System Assistant) is a web-based application designed to empower both Game Masters (GMs) and players in the world of tabletop role-playing games (TTRPGs).
 It provides a flexible platform for creating custom game systems and managing characters within those systems.

 ## Features